vyos/vyos-documentation/docs/configuration/interfaces/bonding.rst

    The default value is slow.

+.. cfgcmd:: set interfaces bonding <interface> system-mac <mac address>

+   This option allow to specifies the 802.3ad system MAC address.You can set a random mac-address that can be used for these LACPDU exchanges.

 .. cfgcmd:: set interfaces bonding <interface> hash-policy <policy>

    * **layer2** - Uses XOR of hardware MAC addresses and packet type ID field